ncw/gotemplate/README.md

 Would give you `MySet`, `NewMySet` and `NewSizedMySet` instead.

-You can use multiple templates and you can use the same template with different paramters.
+You can use multiple templates and you can use the same template with different parameters.
 In that case you must give it a different name, eg

     //go:generate gotemplate "github.com/ncw/gotemplate/set" StringSet(string)